Alien 3 (video game): Accolades

-The Genesis version was chosen by three of GameFans four editors as the Best Movie Game, a category for the publication's 1992 Golden Megawards.
+The Genesis version was chosen by three of GameFan's four editors as the Best Movie Game, a category for the publication's 1992 Golden Megawards.
 For the 1993 Golden Megawards, the SNES version won in the category of Best Action/Adventure game, and was the runner-up for Best Movie Game, losing to the Genesis version of Disney's Aladdin.
-In 1995, Total! ranked the game 30th on their Top 100 SNES Games writing: "The graphics are mean 'n' moody just like the film and the platform shoot-‘em-up action just seems to draw you fight in.
-It’s a superb blast."
+In 1995, Total! ranked the game 30th on their Top 100 SNES Games, writing: "The graphics are mean 'n' moody just like the film and the platform shoot-'em-up action just seems to draw you fight in.
+It's a superb blast."
 IGN rated the SNES version 56th on its Top 100 SNES Games.